 Fact finding is the process of identifying and evaluating the needs of proposed system in order to map it to more specific system level functional requirements that would enlighten the concept.
 Market research,

-surveys, questionnaires, and customer interviews are generally used for fact finding.
+Surveys, questionnaires, and customer interviews are generally used for fact finding.
 The outcome from these techniques are analyzed further to reach an optimum solution.

 We conducted customer interviews to identify the approach of customers towards the concept of car sharing.
-Most of the questions we had were addressing the pains that customer face while using/renting bikes.
+Most of the questions we had were addressing the pains that customer face while using/renting cars.
 We decided to frame different set of questions for Owners and users as they have different aspects to the same problem.
 Few questions are as stated below.

-Set 1- (For bike users)
+Set 1- (For car users)

-Have you ever used bike rental services?
+Have you ever used car rental services?

 How do you feel about it?